Online Label Aggregation: A Variational Bayesian Approach: Appendix: One Binary label aggregation model

 where $\bm{S}_i$ is a set of workers who have labeled item $i$.
-In this model, the prior distribution $g_{\bm{\beta}}(t)$ is fixed during the training process, it has no parameters to be trained. $g_{\bm{\beta}}(t)$ is a multinomial distribution and is estimated by
+In this model, the prior distribution $p_{\bm{\beta}}(y)$ is fixed during the training process.
+It can also be estimated by Equation~(\ref{eq:priorest}).
+The optimization goal of \modelapx also takes the form as Equation~(\ref{eq:minilossprac}). \modelapx can also be applied online like \model.

-where the values of the estimators can be calculated by the result of counting the observed labels.
-Since $g_{\bm{\beta}}(t)$ is fixed, we introduce a hyperparameter $\mu$ to constrain the Kullback-Leibler divergence term in the loss function (\ref{eq:miniloss}).
-We regard this constrained term as a regularizer.
-Then, using (\ref{eq:klcalc}) and (\ref{eq:ecalc}) the mini-batch loss function used in practice is